 The aircraft was fitted with a pair of engines that were also found in the civilian Ford "Fusion" line of civilian automobiles.
 Unlike their combustion-centered brethren, this version of the Fusion engine was highly modified to take advantage of liquid-hydrogen propulsion technology resulting in a more economical UAV propulsion system.
 The installed powerplants were Ford 2-liter, 4-cylinder units developing 150 horsepower each and allowing for speeds upwards of 170 miles-per-hour - on par with modern helicopters.
 The engines wrapped up testing in a controlled environment on March 1st, 2010.

-Boeing claims that their unique Phantom Eye UAV will promote a four-day loiter time and reach altitudes in excess of 65,000 feet - atmosphere territory only until recently was reserved for jet-powered, manned aircraft.
-Its cargo hold is expected to net a payload carrying capacity of 450lbs to 500lbs.
+The Phantom Eye UAV was marketed with a four-day loiter time and could reach altitudes in excess of 65,000 feet - atmosphere territory only until recently reserved for jet-powered, manned aircraft.
+Its cargo hold could carry 450lb to 500lb of mission equipment.

-The Phantom Eye was first unveiled for public consumption on July 12th, 2010 in a Boeing display at their St Louis, Missouri facility.
-Ground testing of the aircraft was expected to commence by the end of 2010 at the NASA Dryden Flight Research Center of Edwards Air Force Base in California.
-From there, Phantom Eye is scheduled for a first flight to be conducted sometime in 2011.
-Not one to sit on their laurels in the competitive UAV market, Boeing is also pursuing other UAV projects that include a larger version of the Phantom Eye slated to push the endurance boundary even further - by as much as 10 days according to sources, and carry an even larger internal payload of specialized equipment.
+It was first unveiled to the public on July 12th, 2010 in a Boeing display at their St Louis, Missouri facility.
+Ground testing of the aircraft commenced at the end of 2010 at the NASA Dryden Flight Research Center of Edwards Air Force Base in California.
+From there, Phantom Eye undertook its first-flight on June 1st, 2012 (delayed from 2011).
+Boeing also pursued other related UAV projects that include a larger version of the Phantom Eye slated to push the endurance boundary even further - by as much as 10 days according to sources, and carry an even larger internal payload of specialized equipment.

-In February of 2014, the Phantom Eye had its status revised by the USAF to experimental service with the 412th Operations Group.
+February 2014 - The Phantom Eye had its status revised by the USAF to experimental service with the 412th Operations Group.